-I’ve never been a huge backpack kinda gal, but I brought one on our big trip to Bali in March and it was so helpful, I can’t imagine travelling without one anymore!
+I’ve never been a huge backpack kinda gal, but I brought one on our big trip to Bali in March and it was so helpful, I can’t imagine traveling without one anymore!
 I’ve heard that Parker Clay do some environmentally friendly leather backpacks for those people who care about sustainability!
-Our trip was 18 days in total and we travelled a lot – from Singapore to Bali and then all over once we got there, so it was great to have a bag that I could fling over my back and hold all of our valuables – namely my camera, lenses, drone and lap top.
+Our trip was 18 days in total and we traveled a lot – from Singapore to Bali and then all over once we got there, so it was great to have a bag that I could fling over my back and hold all of our valuables – namely my camera, lenses, drone, and laptop.
 I will definitely be bringing it with me when I visit Melbourne next summer.
 I’m so excited as we’ve just booked to stay in the Melbourne Hostel!

 While I typically carry around a tote bag or a purse on a daily basis, a backpack is so much more functional when it comes to traveling and I found it a lot easier to trek around with.
 A friend of mine recommended an Arkadia Supply backpack for its durability and because you can fit it in a pocket when not using it!
 For my next trip, I’ve been looking at going on a USA Road Trip!
 We’re thinking of getting an RV for the trip too from somewhere like https://rvshare.com/rv/one-way-rv-rental.
 This backpack would be the perfect little accompaniment.
 From dashing through the airport to catch our flights to bringing along with us on all of our excursions, my backpack is no doubt my most useful travel necessity.